cognitivetech/ollama-ebook-summary/README.md

 Maybe things will change, and the world will realize that their "best" models still can't top Mistral?
 Then again, maybe all those models are really good at all the other tasks I'm not targeting.

-### Am I missing something?
+### Contact

-If you want to tell me I'm just doing it wrong, using the wrong parameters, just send me a message cognitivetechniq at gmail dot com.
+If you want to tell me I'm just doing it wrong, or using the wrong parameters, just send me a message cognitivetechniq at gmail dot com.

 ## Walkthrough